You’re on our United Kingdom website

 Fiit is a fitness app designed to make exercise accessible for people of all athletic levels.
 Classes can be done on-demand, and cover exercise styles from HIIT to strength, stretching, pilates, breathwork and more.

-Fiit’s mission is to make exercise a habit for everyone, and that’s definitely reflected within their wellness program.
+Fiit’s mission is to make exercise a habit for everyone, and that’s definitely reflected within their wellness programme.
 Along with private health and dental insurance, employees enjoy a personal health and wellness budget, unlimited healthy snacks and weekly team workouts.
-We also appreciate the activewear-friendly office; give us comfort over corporate any day.
+We also appreciate the activewear-friendly office; it gives us comfort over corporate any day.

 While they are excelling when it comes to physical health support, Fiit also does a great job at supporting occupational health.
 Their publicly available culture handbook goes to great lengths to understand the why of their mission; from covering the history of the home workout through to uncovering their values and how team members embody them.